Emergency Ring Removal Titanium Rings Studio In The Press

 While we recommend taking off jewelry (whether it is titanium or any other metal) before working with heavy machinery, or participating in any risky physical activity, such as rock climbing, yard work, construction, sports…we understand that accidents do happen.

 In case of injury to the finger wearing the ring, the first action to take is removing the ring before swelling occurs.
-This may require the use of any lubricant available (in a pinch, saliva can be quite useful).
+This may require the use of any lubricant available.
 Raising the arm will allow blood flow to return to the body and away from the finger.
 Also, applying ice to reduce inflammation can be helpful.

 In addition, there is a known method, shown here, for ring removal on a swollen finger which may work well in some instances.